In-Person or Online: Which Biotech Master’s Degree?

 • The Wisconsin Alumni Research Foundation

-Paired with adjunct professors from private industry, including leadership from the following companies:
+Paired with biotech industry leaders, including adjunct faculty from the following companies:

 Three hands-on molecular technology laboratory courses are sited on the Promega Corporation campus through a partnership agreement with the BioPharmaceutical Technology Center Institute (BTC Institute), the non-profit educational arm supported by Promega.